Hugh1996/Staffies4U-PP1/README.md

   - The user can also contact the organisation directly using the contact details in the footer.

-- Frequent User Goals
+- #### Frequent User Goals

 - As a frequent user, I want to see if there are any updates to the website such as more staffies available for adoption.

-  - The user can review the "Our Staffies" section which is updated regularly once new dogs have been resuced and rehabilitated.
+  - The user can review the "Our Staffies" section which is updated regularly once new dogs have been rescued and rehabilitated.

 - As a frequent user, I want the option to easily contact the organisation.

   - The user has two options to get in touch with the organisation.
-  - They may complete the form.
+  - They may complete the form and await a response.
-  - Contact details are located in the footer.
+  - Get in touch using the contact details located in the footer.

 - ### Further Testing